 Numbers of Fans and Followers are covered, but how do the clubs interact on the social media platforms with their fan base?
 Who posts the most?
 Is it possible to detect the most popular post type used by the clubs?

 Let’s start with the biggest surprise – Not one of the usual suspects: Arsenal, Chelsea or Liverpool, is the team with the strongest position when it comes to posting.
 No, it is Southampton FC that has posted the most on Facebook.
 With 2,846 posts on Facebook, the “Saints” are ahead of Manchester United, which posted only 1,978 on the network.
-Situated in last place of the Facebook Premier League social media Posts Table is Watford FC with a mere 350 posts.
+Situated in last place of the Facebook Premier League social media Posts Table is Watford FC with 350 posts.
 That is nearly 8 times less than the team from Southampton.

 But if you assume that Southampton is also the team with the highest amount own tweets, you’d be wrong.
 They only came in fifth with 3,749 tweets.
 But this performance was not good enough to beat West Ham United.
-The “Hammers” dominate the Twittersphere in terms of own tweets, with an amazing amount of 4,998 tweets in the analyzed period: a tremendous amount of tweets relative to the time period.
+The “Hammers” dominate the Twittersphere in terms of own tweets, with an amazing amount of 4,998 tweets in the analysed period: a tremendous amount of tweets relative to the time period.
 Bottom of the league for own tweets is the team from Lancashire, Burnley FC, with 1,716 tweets.

 Photo posts favored by Premier League clubs